louisgv/doc.ift.org/source/regulatory/simp-compliance.md

 ## Recommended Additonal EPCIS Attributes
 There are attributes required by SIMP that are not part of the GDST guidance.
 Here are recommendations on how these attributes could be recorded in EPCIS in order to meet SIMP requirements.

 * **IFTP Number** - This can be recorded as an additional attribute either in the Party or Location master data.
-The recommended CBV attribute is
+The recommended CBV attribute is "urn:gdst:iftp".
 * **Catching Country** - SIMP requires the Catching Country to be recorded.
-We recommend that

 ## Master Data
 In order to not repeat the master data used with each example, I would like to provide the master data used in the examples below.